KMLTURBO/XamarinTest/Acquaint.Native/README.md

 A simple Xamarin app called Acquaint.
 This is the __native Xamarin__ version of Acquaint, known as Acquaint N.

-You may find the __Xamarin.Forms version__ (Acquaint XF) here: https://github.com/xamarinhq/app-acquaint-forms

 The app has two main screens:
 * a list screen
 * a read-only detail screen